 • A downloadable worksheet consumers can use to track their conversations with debt collectors.

-• The first chapter of the e-book, Debt Collection Answers.
-This chapter provides consumers with an overview of their legal rights when they are contacted by debt collectors.
+• The free ebook Debt Collection Answers.
+This book provides consumers with an overview of their legal rights when they are contacted by debt collectors.

 • A referral to a hotline where consumers can talk with a consumer law attorney about their debt collection problems.